Exploring Kennedy Presidential History and Airline Aviation History in Dallas, Texas

 Frontiers of Flight

-For thirty years the Frontiers of Flight Museum has delighted visitors with its aviation displays as well as the massive collection of George Haddaway’s of some thirty-five thousand aviation artifacts.
-The museum began at Love Field on the mezzanine then relocated in 2004 to an enormous 100,000 square foot facility near Love Field.
+For thirty years, the Frontiers of Flight Museum has delighted visitors with its aviation displays and the massive collection of George Haddaway, including approximately 35,000 aviation artifacts.
+The museum began at Love Field on the mezzanine, then relocated in 2004 to an enormous 100,000-square-foot facility near Love Field.
 I had the pleasure of a tour with Dan Steelman, VP of Collections and Exhibits.

-Here you will delight in viewing over 30 aircraft, some suspended from above, from the Wright Flyer to Apollo 7 capsule.
+Here, you will delight in viewing more than 30 aircraft, some suspended overhead, ranging from the Wright Flyer to the Apollo 7 capsule.

 Apollo 7